-Guatemala produced 204,000,000 kilograms of coffee beans in 2015, and their production numbers have remained fairly consistent over the past few years.
+Guatemala produced 204,000 metric tons of coffee beans in 2016, and their production numbers have remained fairly consistent over the past few years.
 Coffee beans are most abundant in Guatemala in years where the temperature hovers between 16 and 32°C, and at altitudes between 500 and 5,000 metres above sea level.
-Guatemala was Central America's top producers till it was overtaken by Honduras in 2011.
+Guatemala was Central America's top producers until it was overtaken by Honduras in 2011.

 In the 1990s there was a crisis in Mexico's coffee production, as the International Coffee Agreement was dismantled and worldwide coffee prices and export quotas were no longer strictly controlled, leading to an inability for Mexico to compete in the global market.
 This decline in coffee prices and production led to lost income and social issues throughout the nation of Mexico.
 While coffee production declined over the 90s and into the 2000s, steady demand from the United States has led to a recovery in the Mexican coffee market, from an

-While Uganda may not come to mind when you think of coffee production, at 285,300,000 kilograms produced in 2015, it is the Central African nation's top-earning export.
+While Uganda may not come to mind when you think of coffee production, at 288,000 metric tons produced in 2016, it is the Central African nation's top-earning export.
 It has moved past Mexico in 2015 to become the 8th largest producer of coffee.
 The nation grows both Robusta beans – a crop native to the Kibale forest area – as well as Arabica beans from nearby Ethiopia.

 Coffee is a vital part of the Ugandan economy, with a large portion of the population working in coffee related industries.
 Coffee production was initially a reasonably unsuccessful state-controlled sector, however, after government privatization in 1991, a strong revival of the sector was seen, leading to a 5100% increase in production since 1989.
 However, the government does still exert control on the industry, with flow out of the country controlled by the Uganda Coffee Development Authority.

-Ethiopia produces large volumes of coffee beans every year, with 384,000,000 kilograms in 2015 alone.
+Ethiopia produces large volumes of coffee beans every year, with 384,000 metric tons in 2016 alone.
 Ethiopia is the geographic home of Arabica coffee, the most popular beans worldwide.
 It is no small part of their economy – over 28% of Ethiopia's yearly exports are a result of coffee – and it is estimated that 15 million citizens are employed in coffee production.

 Ethiopia has a very rich coffee culture.
 For over 1100 years, beans with a stimulating effect have been noted in the nation by unlucky farmers and shepherds whose herds happened to eat them.
 Since domestication of the plant and the beginning of farming the coffee bean, regional variants of the Arabica bean have been developed, each with their own characteristic name and taste.
 The Harar, Limu, Sidamo, and Yirgacheffe beans are all trademarked varieties of the Arabica bean, with the rights owned and protected by the government of Ethiopia.

-Though they may not be as internationally known as a top producer, the nation of Indonesia produced over 660,000,000 kilograms of coffee beans in 2015.
+Though they may not be as internationally known as a top producer, the nation of Indonesia produced over 660,000 metric tons of coffee beans in 2016.
 Indonesia has opted for a quantity over quality method, as the climate is better suited for the production of lower-quality Robusta beans (less valued than the Arabica beans that come from nations like Brazil and Colombia) but it has an ideal geographical location for coffee plantation, as it is near the equator and has numerous mountainous regions that are well suited for coffee production.